 Artquest initiated this prize in 2013 when Art Licks Weekend began, and now award a prize of £1,000 to be shared amongst the organiser and exhibiting artists.

 Art Licks Weekend supports and promotes artist-led and small-scale exhibitions and projects in east and south-east London.
 From its first year, Artquest has awarded the Workweek Prize to celebrate and encourage artist-led and independent curatorial projects in London, and their support of the local and international art scene.

-Applicants to the 2017 Art Licks Weekend who opt-in on the application form are considered for the Workweek Prize.
+Applicants to the 2018 Art Licks Weekend who opt-in on the application form are considered for the Workweek Prize.
 The shortlist will be published here, and judging takes place of the weekend of exhibitions and events, 4-7 October 2018.
 Follow us on Instagram to join our judging.

 The winner of the Workweek Prize is the shortlisted candidate who presents, in the judges’ opinion, an exhibition / project that:

 - Displays a high level of critical awareness of current artistic practices

 - Engages with a broad range of publics, outside of the traditional art world